*Note: Contains Plot Spoilers*

 An Introduction:

-winter night when I watched the Golden Globes and noticed a few nominations for the
+night when I watched the Golden Globes and noticed a few nominations for the film

-kids I’d babysat had fallen asleep and I found myself filled with intrigue as I watched
+I’d babysat had fallen asleep and I found myself filled with intrigue as I watched those

 cinema evoked just from those precious clips aired on the Golden Globes.
 Later, I